 In VTM-5.0, the MRL index is coded by the syntax element intra_luma_ref_idx, made of two context-based coded bins.
-This contribution’s method 1 proposes to code the second bin in byass mode.
-It reportedly brings +0.01% Luma BD-rate in RA and +0.01% Luma BD-rate in AI over VTM-5.0.
+This contribution’s method 1 proposes to code the second bin in bypass mode.
+It reportedly brings +0.01% Luma BD-rate loss in RA and +0.01% Luma BD-rate loss in AI over VTM-5.0.

 Moreover, the ISP mode is signaled through two context-based coded flags, intra_subpartitions_mode_flag and intra_subpartitions_split_flag.
-The prosed method 2 codes the second flag intra_subpartitions_split_flag in bypass mode.
-When used on top of method 1, it leads to 0.01% Luma BD-rate losss in RA and 0.02% loss in AI.
+The proposed method 2 codes the second flag intra_subpartitions_split_flag in bypass mode.
+When the method 2 is used on top of the method 1, it leads to 0.01% Luma BD-rate loss in RA and 0.02% loss in AI over VTM-5.0.

 It is suggested to adopt the two proposed simplifications into next VTM-6.0.